Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-bootstrap.md

 3. Make sure your three columns stack vertically when you are on mobile (xs) devices.
 4. Add content to your columns (or make them each a different color).

-NOTE: You might notice that
+NOTE: You might notice that this time around we had much less introductory lecture.
+That is intentional.
+It is important to get accostumed to googling the right way.
+We will go over the solution afterwards so give it your best.

 ## Further Reading

 * <a href="https://scotch.io/tutorials/understanding-the-bootstrap-3-grid-system">Understanding the Bootstrap System</a><br>